 Was this article helpful?

-2. No credit score required to apply: Based on the preceding 12 months of Discover Student credit card application data.
-When we evaluate your creditworthiness, we consider all the information you provide on your application, your credit report, which includes your credit score if applicable, and other information.
+No Credit Score Required to Apply (Student): Based on the preceding 12 months of Discover Student credit card application data, applicants without a credit score may qualify.
+You must meet other applicable underwriting criteria.
+When we evaluate your creditworthiness, we consider all the information you provide on your application, your credit report, and other information.
+If you have a credit score, we may use that in our evaluation.
+Not having a credit record may impact your approval odds.